-A. Parents (District Policy Manual 1900)
+A. Parents/Guardians (District Policy Manual 1900)

 - 1. Recognize that the education and conduct of their child (ren) is a joint responsibility of the parents and the school community and collaborate with the district to optimize their child's educational opportunities. - 2.
 Send their children to school ready to participate and learn. - 3.
 Ensure their children attend school regularly and on time. - 4.
-Ensure absences are excused.

-- 5. Ensure their children be dressed and groomed in a manner consistent with the student dress code. - 6.
+Ensure absences are excused. - 5.
+Ensure their children be dressed and groomed in a manner consistent with the student dress code. - 6.
 Help their children understand that in a democratic society, appropriate rules are required to maintain a safe, orderly environment. - 7.
-Know school rules and help their children understand them so that their children can help maintain a safe, supportive school environment. - 8.
+Know school rules and help their children understand them so that their children can help maintain a safe, respectful, supportive school environment. - 8.
 Convey to their children a supportive attitude toward education and the district. - 9.
 Inform school officials of changes in the home situation that may affect student conduct or performance. - 10.
 Provide a place for study and ensure homework assignments are completed. - 11.
-Build positive, constructive relationships with teachers, other parents and their children's friends. - 12.
-Help their children deal effectively with peer pressure.
+Build positive, constructive relationships with teachers, other parents/guardians and their children's friends. - 12.
+Help their children deal effectively with peer pressure. - 13.
+Inform school officials about any concerns or complaints in a respectful and timely manner.